How to read your electric and natural gas meters

-- The number in display 03 is total kilowatt-hours (kWh).
-Write down the number displayed and label it as total kWh.
+- Number in display 03 is kilowatt-hours (kWh).
+Note number and label as kWh.

-- The number in display 04 is on-peak kWh.
-Write down the number displayed and label it as on-peak kWh.
+- Number in display 04 is on-peak kWh.
+Note number label as on-peak kWh.

-- The meter does not record off-peak kWh.
-You can calculate off-peak usage by subtracting on-peak usage from total usage:
+- Meter does not record off-peak kWh.
+Calculate off-peak usage by subtracting on-peak usage from total usage: